tb1337/node-red-contrib-apple-findme-reloaded/README.md

 And yes: the node is violet, because its our beloved new iPhone color.
 I love it.

+## Caching

+Minimum request time is 100 seconds to prevent you from getting banned.
+Your flow may request more often than that.
+In this case, you'll receive a cached payload.
+You can edit the throttling rate and set it much higher, for example when debugging your flow.

 ## Example payload

 ```javascript